mdrights/LiveSlak/README.txt

 A script is available which allows you to transfer the ISO image content to a USB stick, making some modifications depending on the script's parameters.

-The USB stick will be erased and re-formatted when running this script (except when using the '-r' refresh optoin)!
+The USB stick will be erased and re-formatted when running this script (except when using the '-r' refresh option)!
 Before inflicting any irreversible damage, the script will show you a prompt at which point you can evaluate whether it is safe to continue.

 This script, called 'iso2usb.sh', accepts the following parameters: <code>
   -c|--crypt size|perc       Add a LUKS encrypted /home ; parameter is the